jakestrouse00/website-unblocker/README.md

 A demo of Website Unblocker can be viewed and used at unblock.influxes.tk.
 This project is free and open source for anyone to use.

 # License
-Website Unblocker is released under the MIT license.
+Website Unblocker and all of its components is released under the MIT license.